aidenbenner/raytracer/README.md

 </p>

 ## Description
-Raytracer built in C++, capable of producing pretty circles.
+Raytracer built in C++ without any external libraries - capable of producing pretty circles.
 And planes.

 ###Progressions